magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 * Reliability concerns
     - LLMs can produce incorrect or misleading results
-    - Lack of transparency in decision-making
+    - Who is ultimately responsible for the analysis?
 * Ethical considerations
     - Biases in training data
     - Plagiarism and intellectual property issues
     - Environmental impact
 * Over-reliance on automation
     - Risk of losing critical thinking skills
-    - Importance of human oversight
+    - Implications for future generations of scientists

 section-break